SESYNC-ci/basic-git-lesson/docs/_slides/save.md

 1. Enter a description into the "WHAT IS IT?" section of the NetLogo model.
 1. Commit and push your work.
-1. Now create a new RStudio project from your neighbour's repository.
-1. Add a comment to explain what part of the code does.
-1. Commit and push your work.